iTz-DESPERADO/Tic-Tac-Toe/README.md

 To run this game, you need to have a C compiler installed on your system.

 ### Windows
  1. Download and install [MinGW](http://www.mingw.org/) or use [Visual Studio](https://visualstudio.microsoft.com/) with C/C++ support.
  2. Clone the repository or download the source files.

    ```bash
    git clone https://github.com/your-username/tic-tac-toe.git
    cd tic-tac-toe
    ```
-3.Compile the game using the command line.
+ 3. Compile the game using the command line.

    ```bash
    gcc tic_tac_toe.c -o tic_tac_toe
    ```
-4.Run the game
+ 4. Run the game

    ```bash
   ./tic_tac_toe
    ```

 ### Linux/MacOS

-1.Ensure you have `gcc` installed.
+1. Ensure you have `gcc` installed.
 You can install it via the package manager:

 Ubuntu/Debian: